microsoft/playwright/docs/src/api/class-selectors.md

 ## async method: Selectors.register
 * since: v1.8

+Selectors must be registered before creating the page.

 **Usage**

 An example of registering selector engine that queries elements based on a tag name: